The Indian Practitioner

 Copyright (c) 2024 The Indian Practitioner

-2024-10-302024-10-307792127Applicability Of The Disease Model In Psychiatric Practice: A Personal Perspective - Part 2
+2024-11-162024-11-1677102527Applicability Of The Disease Model In Psychiatric Practice: A Personal Perspective - Part 3

 <p>How does one understand what is a disease from the mutual perspective and how does this perspective shape psychiatric practice.
 This is a very complex and difficult to rationalise definition.
 The reason being the human being and the human mind are in itself marvellously difficult to understand.
-Though they say it is all about mind over matter, the concept of mind itself is nebulous and therefore characterisation of mental illness and defining it is challenging.</p> <p>The author in a three part expatiation, attempts to peel off the leaves covering this subject and attempts to reach the kernel.
-This is the second part of this series.
-The first part was published in August 2024 and the third and concluding part will be in Oct 24.</p>Dr. Ashoka Jahnavi Prasad
+Though they say it is all about mind over matter, the concept of mind itself is nebulous and therefore characterisation of mental illness and defining it is challenging.
+The author in a three part expatiation, attempts to peel off the leaves covering this subject and attempts to reach the kernel.
+This is the third and concluding part of the series.
+The first and second parts were published in August and September.</p>Dr. Ashoka Jahnavi Prasad

 Copyright (c) 2024 The Indian Practitioner